- Our BA Digital Media combines theory with practice, taught by experienced industry practitioners.

 This course is designed with your future employability at its heart.
 You'll be encouraged to apply your skills through a work placement in your third year, where you will gain first hand, practical experience that will enhance your CV.
 You will also work on practical projects which can vary from developing an online advertising campaign, to developing a mobile app, depending on the pathway you choose.

-The Department is equipped with industry-standard digital facilities, where using the tools of the trade will become second nature to you.
+The School is equipped with industry-standard digital facilities, where using the tools of the trade will become second nature to you.

 This programme combines theory with practice, starting with the broad foundations of digital media production, allowing you to specialise in your interest areas as you progress through the years.